SurweeshSP/AmazonMLChallenge25/README.md

 ## 🎯 Project Overview

-A CLIP-based Optical Character Recognition (OCR) model developed for the Amazon ML Challenge 2025, fine-tuned with Vision Transformer (ViT) architecture to extract and predict product attributes from images [web:2][web:8].
+A CLIP-based Optical Character Recognition (OCR) model developed for the Amazon ML Challenge 2025, fine-tuned with Vision Transformer (ViT) architecture to extract and predict product attributes from images.

 ## 🏆 Achievement